 - To end homelessness for children within the School District.
 Strategies: The School District will continue to work with existing organizations to seek resources to house families and provide long term needed assistance. - Break the generational cycle of homelessness and poverty.

+Strategies:

-Strategies: - (1) The School District will work with the homeless coalition and existing organizations to establish a job-training program for parents as well as youth; - (2) Continue to provide and increase the number of after-school programs (e.g., CDA for Kids). - (3) Educate children and families to look at long-term goals.
-Strategies: A financial literacy program would help to educate families to look toward long-term goals. - (4) Continue to train District staff regarding the needs of homeless students.
+(1) The School District will work with the homeless coalition and existing organizations to establish a jobtraining program for parents as well as youth;

+(2) Continue to provide and increase the number of after-school programs (e.g., CDA for Kids).

+(3) Educate children and families to look at long-term goals.
+Strategies: A financial literacy program would help to educate families to look toward long-term goals.

+(4) Continue to train District staff regarding the needs of homeless students.
 Strategies: Provide training materials and contact information.

-St. Vincent de Paul operates a number of programs aimed at the transition to permanent housing and independent living such as the Fashions for your Future program that helps those looking for work to look their best.
-Youth are supported with programs such as Art on the Edge, an after-school program filled with public art projects and festivals teaching youth to use art as a tool for problem-solving, goal setting, self esteem and community values.
-Project Safe Place works directly with at-risk-youth and runaway prevention.
+St. Vincent de Paul North Idaho operates a number of programs aimed at the transition to permanent housing and independent living such as the First Impressions program that helps those looking for work to look their best.
+Project Safe Place works directly with at-risk-youth and run-away prevention.

-The local H.E.L.P Center and the Department of Labor both serve as resources to connect veterans with services.
-The 106 Homestead Avenue CDBG project currently houses veterans while also being open to all LMI persons upon vacancy.
+The local H.E.L.P Center and the Department of Labor both serve as resources to connect veterans with services and housing.